8699STrs15) is the backtest's "code" and

 backtest codes, in which case all ranks are used).
 The number of periods

-to look back is preceded by a lowecase "p", and the
+to look back is preceded by a lowecase "p

 percentage cutoff for the index screen is preceded by a lowercase